-The Northcoast Environmental Center (NEC) is offering an EcoNews Archive Internship.
-The NEC publishes EcoNews, an environmental newspaper, on a bi-monthly basis, and also publishes content on the NEC website for online distribution.
-EcoNews has been published for 45 years and is one of the country’s oldest bioregional environmental publications.
+The Northcoast Environmental Center (NEC) is offering an EcoNews Archive Internship for the Fall 2019 – Spring 2020 school year (October – May).
+The NEC publishes EcoNews, an environmental newspaper, on a bi-monthly basis.
+EcoNews has been published for over 45 years and is one of the country’s oldest bioregional environmental publications.

 Under the supervision of the Administration and Development Director and in collaboration with NEC Staff, the Archive Intern is responsible for article review, data entry and digitization of historic EcoNews editions.
-Hours per week are flexible but 60 hours total are required per semester for credit.
 To view past issues of EcoNews online, visit www.yournec.org/econews-online.

 Essential Duties and Responsibilities:

 - Manage EcoNews archive database via data entry

 - Select historic articles for publication as part of EcoNew’s Blast From the Past section

 - Take on research tasks and other duties if needed

 - Ability to remain flexible and prioritize multiple tasks

 - Ability to work both independently and as part of a team